Category: business english idioms

 17. 👉 Pay Lip Service (v)

-Meaning: Say the right thing, not act.
+Meaning: Say the right thing but not not do it.

 Example: The company pays lip service to ethics.